-Recently, Microsoft announced that, effective March 1, 2022, subscription prices for its Office 365 and Microsoft 365 products will increase, due to the accumulated additional value Microsoft has added to its products over the past decade.
+Recently, Microsoft announced that, effective March 1, 2022, subscription prices for its Office 365 and Microsoft 365 products will increase, due to the increased value Microsoft has added to its products over the past decade.

 Specifically, here are the products that will be affected, as well as the percent change for each product:

-Important to note: You will be affected by these changes whether you’re a Cloud Solution Provider (CSP) customer, a Volume License Agreement customer (such as Enterprise Agreement), or a Web Direct customer.
+You’ll be affected by these changes whether you’re a Cloud Solution Provider (CSP) customer, a Commercial Volume License Agreement customer, or a Web Direct customer.

-CSP and Web Direct customers can switch from monthly plans to annual contracts to lock in the old pricing for the next year, though you’ll need to act fast.
+CSP and Volume License Agreement customers can switch from monthly plans to annual contracts to lock in the old pricing for the next year, though you’ll need to act fast.
 After March 1, 2022, customers will have to renew their subscriptions at the new price.

 Tenant administrators need to pay attention to these license management changes, as there’s never been a better time to:

-- Evaluate the benefits vs. risks of signing up for multi-year plans that will reduce flexibility and increase your commitment to Microsoft
+- Evaluate the benefits vs. risks of signing up for multi-year plans that require upfront annual billing in exchange for discounts.

 The First Time in Almost a Decade

 According to Jared Spataro, Corporate Vice President for Microsoft 365, this is the first time Microsoft has increased its prices since 2011.
 In an article for Microsoft, Spataro details how Microsoft’s productivity suites have improved over the years, without hiking prices.